 Are you interested in unleashing the power of functional programming?
 Join Riccardo Terrell on this exciting new course and learn best practices necessary to build concurrent and scalable programs in .NET covering OnPrem and Cloud based applications.

-Become the master of the multicore domain.
+Become the master of the multicore and distributed systems domain.
 Learn how to harness the powers of parallel computation and multicore computation to dominate peer applications in finance software, video games, web applications and market analysis.
 To yield the most performance, computer programmers have to partition and divide computations to maximize the performance while taking full advantage of multicore processors.
 Start your path from Padawan to Jedi.

 After this workshop, you will be ready to return to work and have code bend to your will.
 This course introduces you to technologies and tools available to developers at every level who are interested in achieving exceptional performance in applications.